Pirelli

 Pirelli vs Michelin

 Pirelli P Zero and Michelin Pilot Sport 4S represent the pinnacle of street performance tires.
-The P Zero excels in high-speed stability and steering precision—unsurprising given its F1 heritage.
+The P Zero excels in high-speed stability and steering precision, which isn't surprising given its F1 heritage.
 The PS4S typically offers better wet performance and longer tread life.
 Pirelli's advantage lies in vehicle-specific 'marked' fitments developed for individual models (Ferrari, Porsche, BMW), ensuring perfect OEM-like behavior.
 Michelin offers broader appeal and better all-around longevity.

 Frequently Asked Questions